tchtinku/500DaysOfGenAI/README.md

 ---

 ## 👋🏼 **Connect With Me**
-If you’re into **LLMs, autonomous agents, or real-world GenAI apps** — let’s connect!
+If you're into **LLMs, autonomous agents, or real-world GenAI apps** — let's connect!
 - 🌐 [LinkedIn](https://linkedin.com/in/yourprofile)
 - 📨 DM for collaborations, feedback, or cool ideas!

 ⭐ **If you found this helpful or inspiring**, star the repo and follow the journey!